PoliTwit1984/kentrivia/README.md

 ### Common Issues

-1. **Questions not displaying**: If players don't see questions after game start:
+1. **Questions not displaying**: If players don't see questions:
-   - Ensure all players are properly connected (check connection status indicator)
+   - Ensure you have a stable internet connection
-   - Make sure all players are marked as ready before starting
+   - Check the connection status indicator
-   - Try refreshing the page if stuck in lobby
+   - Try refreshing the page
-   - Host may need to restart the game session
+   - You can rejoin at any time during the game

 2. **Connection Issues**:
    - Check your internet connection